 Scalar quantities are also visualized using isosurfaces.
 In Fig.10 only one ("iso") value 50% of a gas-air mixture is shown as an isosurface.
 This isosurface creates a 3D structure, which is a more quantitative measure of the gas-air mixture.
 It would be possible to show this surface growing or shrinking as the gas-air percentage is increased or decreased respectively.
-Isosurface movement is another method used to visualize a gradient but this only works for small fluctuations at one particular value of the isosurface.
+Isosurface movement is another method used to visualize a gradient but this only works for test for the existence of relationships between these three small fluctuations at one particular value of the isosurface.